 When Isiah Kinloch of North Charleston in South Carolina was recovering in hospital from a head injury he sustained while fending off a robber, law enforcement searched his apartment.
 The found $1,800 in cash and an ounce of cannabis.
-By the time Kinloch was released, police had taken his cash.
+By the time he was released, police had taken his cash.

-Law enforcement used civil asset forfeiture to seize Kinloch’s cash.
+Law enforcement used civil asset forfeiture to seize the man’s cash.
 This is a legal procedure where police may take possession of property or cash if it is suspected of involvement in a crime.
 In most states, a criminal conviction is not necessary before assets are taken.
 In South Carolina, it is the property owner’s responsibility to show their property was either not used in a crime or that they did not consent to its use in a crime.

 Additionally, in South Carolina, law enforcement receives 95 percent of the proceeds from civil asset forfeitures—the remaining 5 percent goes to the state’s general fund.
 There is little oversight on these forfeitures—law enforcement agencies neither track nor report forfeitures.
 Law enforcement uses the proceeds to fund their own operations.